-Store your child’s clothes, shoes, toys, selection of food items down low and in child-friendly, child-sized containers so your child can access items independently from a young age.
+Store your child’s clothes, shoes, toys, and selection of food items down low and in child-friendly, child-sized containers so your child can access items independently from a young age.

 Offer only a few toys at a time, storing the others away and rotating what is available so that there is not a large and overwhelming profusion of toys available all the time.

-Ensure your child has uninterrupted time to play and explore each day – if his play is constantly interrupted he will become frustrated and unable to concentrate for long periods.
+Ensure your child has uninterrupted time to play and explore each day – if his play is constantly interrupted, he will become frustrated and unable to concentrate for long periods.

 Help your child develop their concentration span by providing interactive activities with a clear beginning and end and ‘control of error’.
 Jigsaw puzzles are fantastic.
 Encourage your child to count everything.
-Count steps as you go up the stairs, count knives and forks while placing them on the table together, count letterboxes as you walk by.
+Count steps as you go up the stairs, count knives and forks while placing them on the table together, and count letterboxes as you walk by.

 Take your child to the local playground to climb, slide, roll, balance, learn to balance on a bike or scooter, kick and catch a ball, run, skip and rollerblade.

-Encourage your children to walk and carry their own backpacks into their Montessori centre or school and explore your local neighbourhood by foot: young children can walk further than you would think, but at their own pace.
+Encourage your children to walk and carry their own backpacks into their Montessori centre or school and explore your local neighbourhood by foot: young children can walk further than you would think but at their own pace.

-In your busy life it is easy to become disconnected from your child’s conversation.
+In your busy life, it is easy to become disconnected from your child’s conversation.
 Take time to reflect on what it is that your child has communicated each day.

-Give your children experiences and more experiences; instead of buying them lots of ‘stuff’, go on a road or bus trip, discover a local park or beach, go for a bike ride, fish off the wharf, share a musical experience.
+Give your children experiences and more experiences; instead of buying them lots of ‘stuff’, go on a road or bus trip, discover a local park or beach, go for a bike ride, fish off the wharf, and share a musical experience.

 Make the TV broken for a month – or better yet, get rid of it altogether.
 If you choose to let your children watch TV or play on the computer monitor or limit the time.

-Find open-ended toys for your children to play with: toys that can be used in a variety of ways and encourage exploration and creativity such as wooden blocks and art materials.
+Find open-ended toys for your children to play with: toys that can be used in a variety of ways and encourage exploration and creativity, such as wooden blocks and art materials.